Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm

 \section{Implementation Details}

 Table~\ref{tab:hyperparams} details the full training configurations.
 For the from-scratch experiments (2B and 7B models), we adhere to these settings for the first 70\% of total training tokens; thereafter, we halve the per-node batch size and set $H=50$ to accelerate convergence.
-For the 1B model, we perform ablation on expert-merging with a per-node batch size of 1024 to facilitate comparison with baselines trained under larger token budgets (400B).
-The training token budget is set to 100B for the ablations on $H$ and $N$, and 50B for $\alpha$ and $T_{merge}$ to allow faster validation.
+For the 1B model, the training budget is set to 50B tokens across all experiments, except for the ablations on $H$ and $N$, for which the budget is set to 100B tokens.
 For all experiments, the loss coefficients are fixed across the models as follows: cross-entropy ($1$), load-balancing ($0.01$), MoE z-loss ($0.001$), and standard z-loss ($1 \times 10^{-5}$).